ejgallego/coq-lsp/README.md

 interactive use, [SerAPI-like tooling integration](#-a-platform-for-research), and web native usage, providing quite a few extra features from vanilla Coq.

-`coq-lsp` has support on 🐧 Linux, 🍎 macOS, and 🪟 Windows.
+`coq-lsp` supports 🐧 Linux, 🍎 macOS, and 🪟 Windows.

 ## Table of Contents <!-- omit in toc -->